 What is non-radiographic axial spondyloarthritis (nr-axSpA)?

 Nr-axSpA is a type of inflammatory arthritis of the spine that is undetectable on an X-ray.
-It is part of the spectrum of a disease called axial spondyloarthritis (axSpA).
-AxSpA includes two underdiagnosed conditions: nr-axSpA and ankylosing spondylitis (AS).
+It is part of a family of diseases called axial spondyloarthritis (axSpA).
+AxSpA includes 2 underdiagnosed conditions: nr-axSpA and ankylosing spondylitis (AS).
 In both conditions, inflammation in the spinal joints can cause chronic back pain, stiffness, fatigue, and reduced mobility.
 If left untreated, this inflammation can cause irreversible damage.

 What are the symptoms of nr-axSpA?